KunYi/Simple-UEFI-Bootloader/README.md

 ***Easy, 20-Second Summary:***

-If you want to use my source code, in other words the code in this repository not already under any license, simply copy & paste the below 3 lines somewhere reasonable like in an acknowledgements or references section, as a comment in the code, at the bottom of a README or in a LICENSE file, etc., change "[Date you got it]" to the date you acquired my code, and don't sue me if something goes wrong - especially since there's no warranty (and firmware vendors sometimes just don't follow the UEFI spec in unforeseen ways, but it would be great if you posted an issue so I could fix it!).
+If you want to use, modify, and/or distribute my source code, in other words the code in this repository not already covered under any license, simply copy & paste the below 3 lines somewhere reasonable like in an acknowledgements or references section, as a comment in the code, at the bottom of a README or in a LICENSE file, etc., change "[Date you got it]" to the date you acquired my code, and don't sue me if something goes wrong - especially since there's no warranty (and firmware vendors sometimes just don't follow the UEFI spec in unforeseen ways, but it would be great if you posted an issue so I could fix it!).
 Thanks!

 From KNNSpeed's "Simple UEFI Bootloader":
 https://github.com/KNNSpeed/Simple-UEFI-Bootloader